Even In a Bear Market, This Stock’s Undervalued

 Trading the Long Term With Options

-Options are a versatile trading tool and it is possible to use options to take a long term position in a stock.
-In this case, when the stock is expected to rise, the trader can simply buy a call option.
+options trading strategies are a versatile trading tool and it is possible to use options to take a long term position in a stock.
+In this case, when the stock is expected to rise, the trader can simply buy a covered call option.
 Long term call options expiring more than a year from now are available for Ford and that matches the time frame of the analysis of the stock presented above.

 Buying a call has many of the same benefits of owning the stock.
 The upside of the position is potentially unlimited.
 However, unlike when owning a stock, the downside risks are strictly limited and can never exceed the amount paid to buy the call.